Tower Bridge

 Know before you go

-The Tower Bridge Engine Rooms exhibition is open daily from 9:30am to 6pm, with the last entry at 5pm.
+The Engine Rooms are open daily from 9:30am to 6pm, with last entry at 5pm.

 Frequently asked questions about the Tower Bridge Engine Rooms tickets

-Yes, full access to the historic Tower Bridge Engine Rooms exhibition is included with all general admission and combo tickets.
+Yes, access is included in all Tower Bridge general admission and combo tickets.